6: Submit a Letter of Intent

 Following is a summary of the next steps in the process if you wish to submit an offer on the business:

-- Term Sheet: The Term Sheet, which you complete, is a short form summary of the key terms contained in the letter of intent (LOI).
-It’s a checklist of the key deal points you should consider before submitting an offer on the business.
+- Step 1 Term Sheet: The Term Sheet, which you complete, is a summary of the key terms you should consider before submitting an offer on the business.
+These terms are needed to prepare the LOI.

-- Letter of Intent (LOI): You may have your attorney prepare the LOI for you, or you may request that we prepare the LOI on your behalf.
+- Step 2 Letter of Intent: You can have your attorney prepare the LOI for you or request that we prepare it on your behalf.

 Ready to submit a letter of intent (LOI) or offer?